openebs/openebs/contribute/design/proposal-1.0-cstor-pool-volume-provisioning.md

 ### Design Considerations
 The previous two sections have laid out the workflow for a successful pool and volume creation.
 As part of the workflow, several cases need to be considered like:
 - Node hosting the CStorPool is down or not reachable.
 - Node hosting the cStorContainer is running out of resources and cStorContainer is evicted
 - Node hosting the CStorPool is restarted
 - OpenEBS Volume with replica count = 1 and CStorPool is restarted.
-- OpenEBS Volume with replica count = 3 and case where 1 of the 3 replica nodes, 2 of 3 replica nodes and 3 or 3 replica nodes are down
+- OpenEBS Volume with replica count = 3 and cases where 1 of the 3 replica nodes, 2 of 3 replica nodes and 3 or 3 replica nodes are down
 - All nodes are down and are restarted one by one
 - OpenEBS Volume (PVC) is accidentally deleted and user wants to get the data stored in the volume back.
 - OpenEBS Volume data needs to be backed up or restored from a backup.
 - CStorPool has a capacity of 100G and volumes are created adding up to more than 100G
 - One of the disks of the CStorPool is showing high latency
 - cStorPool has exclusive access to the disks.
-Can there be some kidn of lock mechnisms implemented?
+  Can there be some kind of lock mechanisms implemented?

 ## Implementation Plan

-### Phase 1
+### Phase 1 ( Part of OpenEBS 1.0)
 - Install/Setup the CRDs used in this design
-- Container images for - cstor-pool, cstor-pool-mgmt
+- Container images for - cstor-pool, cstor-istgt, cstor-pool-mgmt, cstor-volume-mgmt
 - cstor-pool-mgmt sidecar interfaces between observing the CStorPool CR objects and issues - pool create and delete

-### Phase 2
-- Container images for - cstor-ctrl, cstor-ctrl-mgmt
-- cstor-pool-mgmt sidecar interfaces between observing the CStorVolumeReplica CR objects and issues - volume create and delete
-- cstor-ctrl-mgmt sidecar interfaces between observing the CStorVolume CR objects and generates the configuration required for cstor-ctrl
+- cstor-volume-mgmt sidecar interfaces between observing the CStorVolume CR objects and generates the configuration required for cstor-ctrl
-- Enhance the maya-exporter to interface with cstor-pool to gather pool level metrics
+- Usage of NDM to manage access to the underlying block devices.
+Issue claims on devices before using them.
-- Enhance the maya-exporter to interface with cstor-ctrl to gather volume level metrics
+- Enhance the maya-exporter to export cstor volume and pool metrics
+- Enhance openebs-provisioner and maya-apiserver to implement the workflow specified above for creation of pools and volumes.
+- Enhance mayactl to display the details of cstor pools and volumes.
+- Support for upgrading cstor pools and volumes with newer versions.

-### Phase 3
+### Phase 2 ( Part of OpenEBS 1.0)
-- Enhance the maya-apiserver to observe StoragePoolClaim and create CStorPool, StoragePool and associated Kubernetes Deployments and Services
-- Enhance the maya-apiserver to create cstor based volumes - which will involve creating CStorVolumeReplica, CStorVolume and associated Kubernetes Deployments and Services.
-- Enhance the maya-apiserver to delete cstor based volumes - which will involve deleting CStorVolumeReplica, CStorVolume and associated Kubernetes Deployments and Services.
-- Enhance the maya-apiserver to observe StoragePoolClaim and delete CStorPool, StoragePool and associated Kubernetes Deployments and Services
-- Grafana Dashboard for showing the cStor Pool status and statistics
+- Support for Snapshot and Clones
-- Grafana Dashboard for showing the cStor Volume status and statistics
+- Support for Backup and Restore
-- Enhance mayactl for fetching pool status and volume status. (volume info and pool info commands)

-### Future
+### Future (Implemented post 1.0)
-- Upgrade (image version) of cstor related containers
+- Expanding the pool to add more capacity
+- Replacing failed disks using a spare disk from the pool
 - Editing either the Pool or Volume related parameters
-- Replacing failed disks using a spare disk from the pool
-- Expanding the pool to add more capacity
-- Working with disks that have pools created directly on the host - that will conflict with pools from within cStorPool
 - Marking a Pool as unavailable or failed due to slow disk or to bring it down for maintenance of the underlying disks
 - Reassign the pool from one node to another by shifting the attached disks to a new node
-- User should be able to specify required values for the features available on the CStorPool and CStorVolumeReplica like compression, block size, deduplication, etc. This has to be aligned with the VolumePolicies and VolumeUpdatePolicies being implemented in OpenEBS 0.6 and 0.7 respectively.
+- User should be able to specify required values for the features available on the CStorPool and CStorVolumeReplica like compression, block size, de-duplication, etc.
 - Scale up/down the number of replicas associated with a cStor Volume.
-One of the approach to implement scale-up would be:
-  * User will specify the desired number of replicas by passing a VolumeUpdate (a CR associated with a PV/PVC along with parameters that need to modified)
-  * maya-apiserver will process with VolumeUpdate request and if the request is to scaled up the replica, a new CStorVolumeReplica CR will be created.
-The cstor-pool-mgmt will then create the required replica on the pool and will invoke a API on CStorVolume (cstro-ctrl), to register itself as a new replica - passing the self IP address and ID.
-  * cstor-ctrl will set the state as new replica, kick-start a resync/rebuild with already existing replicas.
-CStorVolume will use the IP address passed in the registration to call the API on the CStorVolumeReplica for state transitions and checking status.
-  * As part of this implementation, failure cases involving either the source replica or new replica (under sync) should be considered.
-- QoS Policies can be implemented in two phases:
-  * Translate the QoS Policies in terms of IOPS/Throughput into resource allocation on the K8s Deployment YAMLs
-  * Allow for passing the QoS control parameters to the containers (pool or controller) via the CRs.
+- Performance Testing and Tunables